C4ball/Udacity_Optimizing_a_Pipeline_in_Azure/README.md

 RandomParameterSampling is faster than Grid Sampling because it picks randomly hyperparameter values from the defined search space.
 It helps users to later refine the search based on the initial results.

 **What are the benefits of the early stopping policy you chose?**
 Bandit stops the runs where the primary metric is not within the slack amount compared to the best performing run.
+For example, in this experiement after the interval 5 any run whose best metric is less than (1/(1+0.1) or 91% of then best performing run will be terminated.

+There two other stopping policies, Median stopping policy and Truncation selection policy.
+Median stopping is based on the averages of primary metrics reported by the runs.
+Considering a delay_evaluation=5, in this policy after the interval 5 any run whose best metric is worse than the median of the running averages over intervals 1:5 across all training runs.
+In my opinion, this policy is slower because needs to computes running averages across all training runs, although it can be used to for less agress savings and  without terminating promising jobs.

+Truncation selection uses the percentage of performance of all runs to terminate the run.
+For example, with a truncation_percentage=10 a run terminates if is in the lowest 10% of performance of the previous runs.
+This policy can be more agressive if you choose a greater value for the truncation_percentage.

 Reference: https://docs.microsoft.com/en-us/azure/machine-learning/how-to-tune-hyperparameters